-If equipped, memory seats allow two drivers to save and recall their unique seat positions for driving the vehicle.
-The driver seat may also be moved rearward to an exit position for getting out of the vehicle.
+If equipped, memory seats allow two drivers to save and recall their unique seat positions for driving the vehicle, and a shared exit position for getting out of the vehicle.
 Other feature positions may also be saved, such as power mirrors and power steering wheel, if equipped.
 Memory positions are linked to RKE transmitter 1 or 2 for automatic memory recalls.

 Before saving, adjust all available memory feature positions.
-Turn the ignition on and then press and release MEM; a beep will sound.
-Then immediately press and hold 1 or 2 until two beeps sound.
-To manually recall these positions, press and hold 1 or 2 until the saved position is reached.
+Turn the ignition on and then press and release SET; a beep will sound.
+Then immediately press and hold 1, 2, or (Exit) until two beeps sound.
+To manually recall these positions, press and hold 1, 2, or until the saved position is reached.
 Follow the instructions under "Saving Memory Positions."

 The vehicle identifies the current driver's RKE transmitter number (1-8).
-See Remote Keyless Entry RKF transmitters 1 and 2 can be used for automatic memory recalls.
+See Remote Keyless Entry RKE transmitters 1 and 2 can be used for automatic memory recalls.
 A Driver Information Center (DIC) welcome message indicating the transmitter number may display for the first few ignition cycles following a transmitter change.
-For Seat Entry Memory to work properly, save the positions to the memory button (1 or 2) matching the RKE transmitter number displayed in the DIC welcome message.
+For Auto Memory Recall to work properly. save the positions to the memory button (1 or 2) matching the RKE transmitter number displayed in the DIC welcome message.
 Carry the linked RKE transmitter when entering the vehicle.